How to Remove APT Repository in Ubuntu [4 Best Methods]

 1. Using the Command Line

 The command-line method offers precise control over managing APT repositories in Ubuntu.
 This method is ideal for experienced users who prefer a quick and efficient way to handle repositories without the need for graphical interfaces.
-Follow these steps to remove apt repository in Ubuntu using command-line:
+Follow these steps to apt remove repository in Ubuntu using command-line:

 1. Open the Terminal by pressing Ctrl + Alt + T.